 However, if you were not at fault in the motorcycle accident, this drastically increases your chances of receiving compensation.
 Your personal injury lawyers will most likely be able to file a personal injury claim that will compensate you for medical expenses incurred during your recovery, as well as other personal losses.

 2. Has Your Claim Already Been Settled?

 If your claim has already been settled, then there is a very slim chance that you will be permitted to file another personal injury claim.
 Many people are pushed by their insurance company to settle their claims too soon and are left without the full compensation available through a personal injury claim.
 Once the case has been settled, it is unlikely that it will be reopened.

 3. Did You Sustain Injuries From the Accident?

 If you did not sustain any injuries and are not in any pain, then there is no basis for a personal injury claim.
 If you do not require ongoing medical treatment to address the injuries following the motorcycle accident, then pursuing a personal injury claim isn’t your best option.

 However, if you have sustained injuries, you are generally asked to rate your pain on a scale of 1-10.
-If your average level of discomfort is greater than a rating of 3 (before taking pain medication), than it is likely that you will require medical treatment and a personal injury claim is justified in your case.
+If your average level of discomfort is greater than a rating of 3 (before taking pain medication), then it is likely that you will require medical treatment, and a personal injury claim is justified in your case.

 4. Have You Seen A Doctor Since the Accident?